HelenHip/TUoS-Qiime-tuts/moving-pictures-APS6625.md

   --p-pairwise
 ```

+Submit these commands via the `beta-group-sig.sh` script and visualise the resulting `.qzv` files.

 >### Question
 >Are the associations between subjects and differences in microbial
 composition statistically significant?
 How about body sites?
 What